List of UK top-ten singles in 2003: Songs from films

 Original songs from various films entered the top ten throughout the year.
-These included "03 Bonnie & Clyde" (from Hey Arnold: The Movie), "Love Ain't Gonna Wait for You" (Seeing Double), "Feel Good Time" (Charlie's Angels: Full Throttle), "Maybe Tomorrow" (Wicker Park), "Stuck" (Stuck in the Suburbs), "Shake Ya Tailfeather" (Bad Boys II), "Jump" and "Too Lost in You" (Love Actually) and "Mad World" (Donnie Darko).
+These included "03 Bonnie & Clyde" (from Hey Arnold!: The Movie), "Love Ain't Gonna Wait for You" (Seeing Double), "Feel Good Time" (Charlie's Angels: Full Throttle), "Maybe Tomorrow" (Wicker Park), "Stuck" (Stuck in the Suburbs), "Shake Ya Tailfeather" (Bad Boys II), "Jump" and "Too Lost in You" (Love Actually) and "Mad World" (Donnie Darko).

 Charity singles

 A number of singles recorded for charity reached the top ten in the charts in 2003.
 The Comic Relief single was a cover version of Norman Greenbaum's "Spirit in the Sky" by Gareth Gates and The Kumars, peaking at number one on 22 March 2003.

-Shane Richie recorded the Children in Need single for 2003, a cover of Wham!'s "I'm You're Man".
+Shane Richie recorded the Children in Need single for 2003, a cover of Wham!'s "I'm Your Man".
 It peaked at number two on 6 December 2003.

 Best-selling singles

-The Black Eyed Peas had the best-selling single of the year with "Where Is The Love?".
+Black Eyed Peas had the best-selling single of the year with "Where Is The Love?".
 The song spent eleven weeks in the top ten (including six weeks at number one), sold over 625,000 copies and was certified platinum by the BPI.
 "Spirit in the Sky" by Gareth Gates and The Kumars came in second place, selling more than 552,000 copies and losing out by around 70,000 sales.
 R. Kelly's "Ignition (Remix)", "Mad World" from Michael Andrews featuring Gary Jules and "Leave Right Now" by Will Young made up the top five.
 Singles by t.A.T.u., Ozzy & Kelly Osbourne, Blu Cantrell featuring Sean Paul, Room 5 featuring Oliver Cheatham and The Darkness were also in the top ten best-selling singles of the year.